 In 2004, John Jarrell, MD, MSc, published an article titled Myofascial Pain in the Pelvis that takes a deep dive into the subject.
 This important study links the presence of abdominal trigger points with chronic pelvic pain.
 Fortunately for the therapist who is untrained in internal pelvic floor work, the abdominal muscles are easily investigated and treated with dry needling when applicable.

-Jarrell went on to further speculate that visceral disease and/or dysfunction may lead to the development of a “myofascial dysfunctional state.”
-All of this to say that it would be prudent to investigate the abdominal muscles in a patient who may be coming to you with pelvic floor pain complaints and who also has a history of visceral disease.
+Jarrell confirmed that visceral disease and dysfunction may lead to the development of a “myofascial dysfunctional state.”
+All of this is to say that it would be prudent to investigate the abdominal muscles in a patient who may be coming to you with pelvic floor pain complaints and who also has a history of visceral disease.
 Discriminating visceral pain from somatic pain is an important distinction.

-Dry needling can be an incredibly powerful tool to be able to relieve someone of a pain that has usually persisted for an extended period of time and typically has been unresponsive to numerous interventions.
+Dry needling can be an incredibly powerful tool for relieving someone of a pain that has usually persisted for an extended period and has typically been unresponsive to numerous interventions.
 Oftentimes, these patients are passed around from one practitioner to the next with very little resolution.
-Now, with just a thorough examination of muscles that are accessible to every physical therapist irrespective of training those patients have an opportunity to experience significant improvement in their pain as well as the ability to participate comfortably in their daily life.
+Now, an opportunity exists through the thorough examination of muscles that is accessible to every physical therapist irrespective of training.
+By effectively treating the pelvic floor with the proper dry needling techniques, your patients have the chance to experience significant improvement in their pain as well as the ability to participate comfortably in their daily life.

-Images from Dommerholt, J & Fernández De Las Peñas, C. 2018.
+Images from Myopain Seminars classes, and Dommerholt, J & Fernández De Las Peñas, C. 2018.
 Trigger point dry needling; an evidenced and clinical-based approach.Edinburgh, Churchill Livingstone, 2nd Edition